|

 Record searching,

-involving the search of
+involving the search of specified categories of records

-locations and accurately
+at specified locations and accurately

 reporting

-of those records.
+the contents of those records.

 (2)